-PTA Engineering recently provided mechanical, electrical, technology, fire protection, and plumbing design services for a 277,000 square foot addition to Southwest General Health Center.
-The design began in a phased manner to expedite early phases of the construction.
-Southwest General Health System over a four years period plans to invest $128 million in its facilities according to Crain’s Cleveland Business.
-Early phases of the design and construction included Outdoor substation upgrades, temporary relocation of the Emergency Department, site access revisions, and relocation of back-up fuel oil service for the steam plant to accommodate the new expansion.
+PTA Engineering provided mechanical, electrical, technology, fire protection, and plumbing design services for the 277,000 square foot addition to Southwest General Health Center.
+The design began in a phased manner to expedite early phases of construction.
+Early phases of the design and construction included outdoor substation upgrades, temporary relocation of the Emergency Department, site access revisions, and relocation of back-up fuel oil service for the steam plant to accommodate the new expansion.

 The Addition includes a five story tower with Emergency Department on the first floor, ICU on the second floor, and three patient floors.
 A two story underground parking garage is below the five-story tower, and a helipad is located on the roof.